utdemir/dotfiles-nix/README.md

-# Configuration for my workstation and servers
+# Configuration of my workstation and servers

 This repository forms my home network; including services, applications and configurations for my workstations (one desktop and one laptop), and